payment-gateway.app Docs

 Database adminMONGO_EXPRESS_DOMAINdb.example.com

-Open the license dashboard, select the license you want to deploy, and reveal the registry access credentials.
-Copy the deploy environment snippet:
+Open the license dashboard, select the license you want to deploy, and reveal the deployment access credentials.
+Copy the deploy environment snippet.
+It contains the image source, metadata URL, and the access ID/secret used by the deploy scripts:

 REGISTRY_ACCESS_ID=<from dashboard>